amolplay/New-Repo/README.md

 First-Repository
 ================
-This is my first repository for testing....
+This is first repository for testing....

-Test first repository